 The USC Libraries' and Autry's copies likely originate with Pierce's collection, as well.
 The USC Libraries' print is part of the Title Insurance and Trust, and C.C.
 Pierce Photography Collection, on long-term loan from the California Historical Society.
 The Autry's Braun Research Library acquired its 8x10-inch silver gelatin print from a private donor in 1950.

 As for its creator, his or her identity is unknown, but the Autry's caption suggests -- plausibly -- painter and photographer Henri Penelon.
 Born in Lyons, France, Penelon arrived in Los Angeles in the early 1850s and established himself as one of the town's leading artists.
 In his studio on Calle de Eterninad, near the plaza, he painted portraits of many of Los Angeles' most prominent residents.
 An early daguerreotypist, by the 1860s Penelon was advertising himself as a photographer.
-He was by no means the only photographer active at the time in Los Angeles, but his participation in the church's 1861-62 renovation suggests an appreciation for the city's history.
+He was by no means the only photographer active at the time in Los Angeles, but his participation in the church's 1861 renovation as a fresco artist suggests an appreciation for the city's history.